DebbieWI/ELk_Stack_Project/README.md

- Install docker.io this step installs the docker io Install python3-pip the command module and the system module is specified download and launch a docker elk container by its name and image and the published ports Enable service docker on boot-
+ Install docker.io this step installs the docker io Install python3-pip

-- ...
+ The command module and the system module is specified Download and launch a docker elk container by its name and image and the published ports Enable service docker on boot-

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.